 What will however definitely impact you is incidents like curfew or wide-spread stone pelting in the valley.
-If there has been continued violence for several days altogether in multiple parts of Kashmir, then you are better off cancelling your trip and wait for things to calm down.
+If there has been continued violence for several days altogether in multiple parts of Kashmir, then you are better off canceling your trip and wait for things to calm down.

-Stick to main tourist Areas
+Stick to the Main Tourist Areas

-Tourism plays a great part in lives of the people of Kashmir.
+Tourism plays a great part in the lives of the people of Kashmir.
 A major part of their livelihood depends on it and even they realize it.
-They will do their best to ensure that tourist destinations like Gulmarg, Sonamarg and Pahalgam do not get disrupted by any protests.
+They will do their best to ensure that tourist destinations like Gulmarg, Sonamarg, and Pahalgam do not get disrupted by any protests.
 They do so to ensure that the tourist flow in the valley continues.

 Once you have been to the state and have an idea about things here, you can then plan on visiting rest some other areas.
-Even the clashes between Indian Army and militants usually happens in the small far off villages that you should avoid.
+Even the clashes between the Indian Army and militants usually happen in the small far-off villages that you should avoid.

-Stay on the main routes
+Stay on the Main Routes

-This will apply for both Srinagar city and rest of Kashmir.
+This will apply to both Srinagar city and the rest of Kashmir.
 Stay on the main roads and highways.
 While in Srinagar city, do not go wandering around in “narrow galiyan” or local “mohallas” where you have no business visiting.
 When going to other tourist places, stick to main highways and do not take any shortcuts through some villages.